What is Raman Spectroscopy?

 Raman spectra of polystyrene

-When photons interact with matter, such as when light is focused onto a sample in a microscope, it can either be reflected, absorbed, transmitted, or scattered.
-We are interested in this last type of light/sample interaction for the purposes of this tutorial.
-As the Raman scattered light carries information about vibrational modes of the molecule, a vibrational spectrum may be obtained.
-This allows the identification of molecules and their functional groups.
+When light interacts with matter, it can either be reflected, absorbed, transmitted, or scattered.
+One type of scattering is called Raman scattering and this is the basis for Raman spectroscopy.
+Raman spectroscopy is useful as the Raman scattered light carries information about vibrational modes of the sample molecules.
+A Raman spectrum enables the identification of molecules and their functional groups.

 The Raman Effect

-Raman spectroscopy is the study of the interaction between light and matter in which the light that is inelastically scattered: a process called the Raman effect.
+Raman spectroscopy is the study of the interaction between light and matter where light is inelastically scattered: a process based upon the Raman spectroscopy principle.

-In a Raman spectroscopy experiment, photons of a single wavelength (in the visible range this would be light of a single color) are focused onto a sample.
+In a Raman spectroscopy experiment, light of a single wavelength is focused onto a sample.
 Most commonly a laser is used as it is a powerful monochromatic source.
-The photons interact with the molecules and are either reflected, absorbed, transmitted or scattered.
-With Raman spectroscopy, we study the scattered photons.
+The photons from the laser interact with the molecules of the sample and are scattered inelastically.
+With Raman spectroscopy, we collect and study the spectrum generated from the scattered photons.

 Surface Enhanced Raman Spectroscopy